dotnet-websharper/docs/v3.x/fsharp/Attributes.md

 Marks members for inline compilation to JavaScript.
 You can use this attribute with or without a string argument.
-`[Inline]` compiles the method body from C#, but compiled form of the member not appear as a separate function but is applied everywhere the member is called.
+`[<Inline>]` compiles the method body, but compiled form of the member not appear as a separate function but is applied everywhere the member is called.

-`Inline("...")` allows specifying a JavaScript expression or function body (statements with a `return`).
+`Inline "..."` allows specifying a JavaScript expression or function body (statements with a `return`).
-In this case, the C# function body is ignored in the JavaScript translation.
+In this case, the F# function body is ignored in the JavaScript translation.
 If you use JavaScript-specific functionality and don't intend to call the method from server-side code, the `WebSharper.JavaScript.Pervasives.X` helper is available to throw a `ClientSideOnly` exception.